Finding the best flights for your Disney World trip

 When to buy

 To check when to buy your tickets, use Kayak's flight search.
 After you search, this tool will show you info in the upper left that will tell you if you should wait or buy now based on the history of flight prices (or sometimes the site will say that it can't confidently predict the prices).

 Get notified about sales

-To be notified about sales, you can use the "create a price alert" option on the Kayak tool mentioned in the previous step, and you should also be sure to sign up on the email list for all airlines you might fly on.
+To be notified about sales, you can use the "create a price alert" option on the Kayak tool mentioned in the previous step, and you should also be sure to sign up on the email list for all airlines you might fly.

 As you're looking at airfare, be sure to compute all costs.
 For instance, Southwest's fare includes 2 free checked bags; other airlines charge for checked bags.
 Add up all the costs so you're comparing apples to apples.